itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 1.2.7 Run

-​	It is recommended to include a module that runs the solver and initiates the simulation.
+​It is recommended to include a module that runs the solver and initiates the simulation.
 The `result_device` variable stores simulation results for subsequent extraction.

 ```python
 result_device = simu["oedevice"].run()